-$\bullet$ Using the popular vision datasets: MNIST, CIFAR10, CIFAR100 and MS-COCO dataset, we assessed the impact of class-dependent, task-dependent, and label-dependent heterogeneous noisy labels on multi-class classification, multi-task learning, and multi-label learning settings respectively, with an attempt to the fill gap that previous previous studies didn't cover.
+$\bullet$ Using the popular vision datasets: MNIST, CIFAR10, CIFAR100, and MS-COCO dataset, we assessed the impact of class-dependent, task-dependent, and label-dependent heterogeneous noisy labels on multi-class classification, multi-task learning, and multi-label learning settings, respectively with an attempt to the fill gap that previous studies didn't cover.

-$\bullet$ We investigated the effect of task-dependent heterogeneous noisy labels in task transfer.
-We showed that if there is positive transfer from one task to other, inducing label noise in supporting task should also impact the performance of other tasks that have clean labels.
-The drop in task transfer benefit is proportional to number of noisy labels in helping tasks, i.e higher the noisy labels, more the transfer drop.
+$\bullet$ By investigating task-dependent heterogeneous noisy labels, we showed that if there is a positive transfer from one task to another, inducing label noise in helping task should also impact the performance of other tasks that have clean labels.
+The drop in task transfer benefit is proportional to the number of noisy labels in helping tasks, i.e., the higher the noisy labels, the higher the transfer drop.